iotexpert/memosystem/README.md

 3. MYSQL_USER: "memosystem"
 4. MYSQL_PASSWORD: "memopw"

-I reccomend that you choose a good password, though it may not "really" matter given the MySQL is hidden in a docker container.
-Then you need to specify the path to your mysql files.
+I reccomend that you choose a good password, though it may not "really" matter given the MySQL is hidden in a Docker container (don't hate me Winston).
+Then you need to specify the path to your MySQL files.
 If you do not configure the /var/lib/mysql you will loose your database when the image is rebuilt.
-The formation is "- host_path:container_path"  In the example below it is my home directory, which is alse the location of this Git repository.
+The formation of this line is "- host_path:container_path"  In the example below it is my home directory, which is alse the location of this Git repository.
 Unfortunately you CANNOT use a relative path for some stupid Docker reason

 ```
 - /Users/arh/proj/memosystem/memo_files/mysql:/var/lib/mysql
 ```
 #### Configure the MySQL Database in settings.py
 In the settings.py file you need to configure the SQLAlchemy to talk to MySQL.
+I include an example for SQLite as well as MySQL
 ```
 #os.environ['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///site.db'
 os.environ['SQLALCHEMY_DATABASE_URI'] = 'mysql+pymysql://user:password@mysql/memos'